Books for siblings of children who are chronically ill or hospitalized:

 This book describes the feelings of an older sibling and family when their youngest child is hospitalized for a serious medical problem.
 It helps to normalize the feelings the older sibling might have and shows that adults are there for support.

 “The Sibling Slam Book: What It’s Really Like to Have a Brother or Sister with Special Needs,” by Don Meyer (Ages 13-17)

 This book took 80 teenagers and had them express their thoughts and feelings about having a brother or sister with special needs.

 “Views From Our Shoes: Growing up with a Brother or Sister with Special Needs,” by Don Meyer (Ages 9-12)

-This book is a collaboration of about 45 essays from brothers and sisters who have a sibling with special needs, including autism, cerebral palsy, developmental delays, chronic health conditions, attention deficit disorder, hydrocephalus, visual and hearing impairments, Down and Tourette syndromes.
-It allows siblings to read experiences of other siblings and understand that what they may be feeling is o.k.
+This book is a collaboration of about 45 essays from brothers and sisters who have a sibling with special needs, including autism, cerebral palsy, developmental delays, chronic health conditions, attention deficit disorder, hydrocephalus, visual and hearing impairments, Down syndrome and Tourette syndrome.
+It allows siblings to read experiences of other siblings and understand that what they may be feeling is okay.